JTaal/JETA_packing_list_creator/README.md

 ![image](https://user-images.githubusercontent.com/71385957/212724841-8fed5242-8734-4cde-b93a-0aa612d5f1a9.png)

-Figure 11.
+<sub> Figure 11.
 The order content being saved into the order file below the headers.
 Be sure to check the correct location of the information being pasted and their respective headers.
 The headers can't be changed since these are hardcoded into the program.
 Refer to the troubleshooting section to find the dictionary with the headers. </sub>

 ## 1.4	Open JETA_Packing_list_creator
 Navigate to the JETA_Packing_list_creator folder which you downloaded.
 Then find the JETA_Packing_list_creator.exe and simply open it.
 The file should open albeit with a warning telling you the customer list is empty.